mbcovid19updates/mbcovid19updates.github.io/README.md

 - Visit fully immunized loved ones in personal care homes or hospitals.
 - Participate in social or communal activities, if you are a resident of a personal care home or congregate living facility.
 - Travel domestically for essential and non-essential purposes outside of Manitoba without the requirement to self-isolate on their return.
-- Dine indoors at restaurants and bars with other fully immunized friends and family from outside your household.
 - Access to large-scale, outdoor professional sports or performing arts events.
 - Access to Casinos and VLT lounges.
-- Access to movie theatres, bingo halls, and museums and galleries.

 **NOTE:** Unvaccinated children under the age of 12 may attend/visit the above events (where applicable) if accompanied by a fully vaccinated member of their household.